guardian/paparazzi/README.md

     "paypal/return"
   ],

-  // Domain you want to test the routes against "prefix": "https://support.thegulocal.com/",
+  // [optional] Domain you want to test the routes against "prefix": "https://support.thegulocal.com/",

   // [optional] Name of the folder where screenshots will go to